PrefectHQ/prefect/docs/guides/creating-interactive-workflows.md

     When you pass a `pydantic.BaseModel` class as the `wait_for_input` argument to `pause_flow_run` or `suspend_flow_run`, Prefect automatically creates a `RunInput` class with the same behavior as your `BaseModel` and uses that instead.

     `RunInput` classes contain extra logic that allows flows to send and receive them at runtime.
-You shouldn't notice any difference!
+You shouldn't notice any difference.

-Finally, for advanced use cases like overriding how Prefect stores flow run inputs, you can create a `RunInput` class:
+Finally, for advanced use cases like overriding how Prefect stores flow run inputs, create a `RunInput` class:

 ```python
 from prefect import get_run_logger